devalfie/adventofcode2025_python/README.md

 - `Advent Of Code 2025/Day_2.py` — reads `../day2.txt` relative to the script path.

 If you reorganize the files, update those relative paths accordingly.

-## Development / Notes

-- The visualization requires a working display (does not headlessly render).
-On headless systems, skip running `Day_1.py` or run on a machine with a GUI.
-- If you plan to share the repository publicly, consider removing large input files or adding `.gitignore` entries for local-only files.

-## License

-This is a private Advent of Code workspace created for learning and solving puzzles.
-No license is attached; add one if you intend to publish.

----

-If you want, I can also:
-- Add a short `Makefile` or PowerShell script to run each day's script easily.
-- Add a `requirements.txt` (I included one in this commit) and pin specific versions.
-- Generate a short GIF of the Day 1 visualization for README embedding.